 - $2,799 model: 2.3GHz 8-core Intel Core i7 (9th generation) processor, 16GB of memory, 1TB SSD, Intel UHD Graphics 630 integrated graphics, 4GB Radeon Pro 5500M discrete graphics, four Thunderbolt 3 ports

 What is the Touch Bar that’s mentioned in the specs above?
-The Touch Bar is a new input device.
-It sits on top of the keyboard, and it’s basically a narrow touchscreen.
-The button and controls available on the Touch Bar change depending on the software you are using.
+The Touch Bar is a input device that sits on top of the keyboard.
+It’s basically a narrow touchscreen.
+The buttons and controls available on the Touch Bar change depending on the software you are using.
 Learn more about the Touch Bar.

 How do I connect stuff?
 No need to worry about wireless connectivity: The MacBook Pro has Wi-Fi and Bluetooth.